TitaniumCoder477/kcs/README.md

 	1. What: The apache2 virtual site config file
 	2. Where: Put this in the /etc/apache2/sites-available/ folder and set ownership and permissions

-		From the local folder where git downloaded kcs:
+		From the local git folder:

 		sudo cp kcs/TESTING.conf /etc/apache2/sites-available
 		sudo chmod 644 /etc/apache2/sites-available/TESTING.conf